Part 2

 Flamingos, as far as Eku could see, as though the flock stretched all the way to wherever Ulanga was setting.

-An unbroken stream of beautifully colored birds following shatsheli-lambo, the greatest river.
+An unbroken stream of beautifully colored birds following shatsheli-lambo, the mother of all rivers.

-The Zambezi River has carried water from the central African plateau to the Indian Ocean for over two million years, the river forming the backbone of an ecosystem that has sustained, for countless millennia, one of the great collections of large animal life on earth.
+The Zambezi River has carried water from the central African plateau to the Indian Ocean for over two million years, the backbone of an ecosystem that has sustained, for countless millennia, one of the great collections of large animal life on earth.

-The Abantu came upon the Zambezi well inland to avoid an enormous delta that covers thousands of square kilometers, an inhospitable fusion of brackish wetlands, swamps and mangroves.
+To confront the Zambezi, the Abantu traveled inland to avoid an enormous delta that covers thousands of square kilometers, an impassable fusion of brackish wetlands, swamps and mangroves.

-The Abantu, throughout this journey, had felt their own kind of momentum, each individual believing they were part of an unstoppable team, the power of their combined abilities giving them the resources to overcome any obstacle, banish any threat.
+The Abantu, throughout this journey, felt their own kind of momentum, each person coming to believe they were part of an unstoppable team, the power of their combined abilities allowing them to overcome any obstacle, banish any threat.

 The Zambezi humbled those thoughts.